alexclear/presentations/LinuxPiter2016/plan.md

 * Hello, my name is Sasha...
 * Performance optimization is not that hard (how to draw an owl)
+* A word on comfort zone?
+(This presentation is in LaTeX)
 * Fast-forward to late 2016...
 (Brendan Gregg declared Linux DTrace-complete)
 * Okay, Linux than... so what am I going to present?
 * A web service for collecting and visualizing flamegraphs